SecureScripts/ReplayAttack/README.md

 ## Usage in the Laboratory

 We utilized REPLIOT in a laboratory environment to assess replay attack vulnerabilities in 41 commercial IoT devices.
-To replicate our results, you need the physical device connected to an access point (AP).
+To replicate our results, you need the physical device connected to an access point (AP) where the tool runs.

 For each device under test, follow these steps: